 CLAT authorities publish the first indicative list on merit-cum-preference basis online on the official website of the CLAT exam.
 The first indicative list is published university-wise.

 Provisionally selected students have to deposit Rs 50,000 as counselling fee.

 Candidates who are selected provisionally need to deposit the counselling fee and perform any of the below-mentioned activities:

 - Publication of second admission list

 Once the admission process of candidates whose names feature in the first merit list is complete, the CLAT authorities publish a second list with names of aspirants who have paid the counselling fee and thereafter secured a seat in colleges accepting CLAT scores.
-The official website informs: “A list of waitlisted candidates will also be released in the second list that are provisionally selected against dropped out candidates, if any”.
-It is further shared that, “The additional candidates are also required to pay the requisite counselling fee of 50,000 and reserve their seat within the prescribed time period as per the CLAT calendar”.
+The official website informs: “A list of waitlisted candidates will also be released in the second list that is provisionally selected against dropped out candidates if any”.
+It is further shared that, “The additional candidates are also required to pay the required counselling fee of INR 50,000 and reserve their seat within the prescribed time period as per the CLAT calendar”.

 - Publication of third admission list

-This admission list consists of the names of aspirants who have paid their fee and thereafter reserved a seat in one of the NLUs.“The comprehensive list shall include the name of candidates who have paid the counselling fee against the first and second indicative list.
-A list of waitlisted candidates will also be released along with the third allotment list that are provisionally selected against dropped out candidates”, informs the official Common Law Admission Test 2020 (CLAT 2020) website.
+This admission list consists of the names of aspirants who have paid their fee and thereafter reserved a seat in one of the NLUs.“The comprehensive list shall include the name of candidates who have paid the counselling fee against the first and second indicative lists.
+A list of waitlisted candidates will also be released along with the third allotment list that is provisionally selected against dropped out candidates”, informs the official Common Law Admission Test 2021 (CLAT 2021) website.

 - Completing admission formalities

-Those candidates who have secured their names in merit list are supposed to bring following documents with them.
+Those candidates who have secured their names on the merit list are supposed to bring the following documents with them.